goossens/ObjectTalk/README.md

-Welcome to ObjectTalk, a object-oriented Swiss Army Knife providing a Scripting Language, 2D/3D Graphics Engine, Node Based Programming, an Entity Component System and an Integrated Development Environment to learn and have some fun.
+Welcome to ObjectTalk, a object-oriented Swiss Army Knife providing a Scripting Language, 2D/3D Graphics Engine, Node Based Programming, Audio Engine, an Entity Component System and an Integrated Development Environment to learn and have some fun.

 Late 2020, I retired after a 40+ year career in the software and system development business.
 Starting as a programmer/analyst and later